 When it’s time to eat, work on making food choices that are nourishing, give you good energy, and support your health.
 We’ve got some solid advice for what to eat during intermittent fasting — check it out if you could use some pointers.

-And, if you’re new to intermittent fasting, we can help you to avoid some of these intermittent fasting mistakes (we all make ‘em).
+And, if you’re new to intermittent fasting, we can help you avoid some of these intermittent fasting mistakes (we all make ‘em).

 Is intermittent fasting for you?